itamargo/codex/Codex.md

 - Abortion should be legal everywhere.
 - Assisted suicide should be legal everywhere.
 - Health care should be available and affordable to everyone who needs it.
-- The death penalty should be used in extreme and certain cases to protect the public.
 - Prisons should be about protecting the public, not about punishment.
 - It should be easier and more expedient to put neglectful and irresponsible public servants in prison than the average citizen, not slower and more difficult.
 - Guaranteed basic income should be a thing available to everyone.